Billy George (acrobat): Education

 George trained IDTA Ballet, Tap, and Modern Jazz at his mother's dance school, Armley Dance Studios, Leeds.
 Billy attended Intake Arts College in Bramley, Leeds, a specialist performing arts school.
 In 2009, he attended the National Centre for Circus Arts in London formally known as Circus Space.

 Career

-George first became well known on Britain's Got Talent (series 6) where he was a semi-finalist.
+George first became well known on the sixth series of Britain's Got Talent where he was a semi-finalist.
 He then went on to be a professional gymnast on BBC series, Tumble, where his celebrity partner was TOWIE's Lucy Mecklenburgh.
 He was a trainer on Get Your Act Together, training TOWIE's Elliott Wright.
 In 2015, Billy joined Diversity on their UK Arena tour of 'Up Close and Personal' as a Special Guest.